nlasusa/Psychic-Game/README.md

 # Psychic-Game
-This project was the most difficult for me.
+This project was the most difficult yet.
 I definitely resorted back to alot of the class activities/videos/and for-loop references to gain a better understanding.

 I first created my HTML and my CSS styling.